raleel/mythras-srd/0002_Characters.md

 #### Skills

 _**Standard Skills**_: Endurance, First Aid, Locale, Perception, Stealth; and two of the following: Athletics, Boating, Swim, Drive or Ride depending on the primary mode of travel.
-In additionaddition, the player may also choose a cultural Combat Style.
+In addition, the player may also choose a cultural Combat Style.

 _**Professional Skills**_: Craft (any), Culture (any), Language (any), Lore (any), Musicianship, Navigation, Survival, Track.